torrobinson/floatlabel.js/README.md

 | fontSize      | Font size of the label created                    | 9px     |
 | color         | Color of the label when it appears                |![color](http://www.torrobinson.com/files/image-GBn5Rti5fw.png)|
 | colorInactive | Color of the label when it is no longer active    |![color](http://www.torrobinson.com/files/image-sg1A2qEB2q.png)|

+<h4>Compatibility</h4>
+The plugin currently works on webkit browsers, especially though supporting the HTML5 "placeholder" attribute.
+IE 9 and below will have trouble with this.